robparrott/minimal-cdp-demo/README.md

 - http://docs.travis-ci.com/user/getting-started/

-Create a Travis CI account based on your GitHub account,
+Create a Travis CI account based on your GitHub account, and note the token.

+Once setup, on GitHub browse to the settings of the repository you want do CI with (i.e. this one?) and add a new Travis CI service.
+Provide the Travis CI username and token; use the "profile" tab on Travis CI to find these values.
+Once added, save and then make a trivial change to the repo and commit it.
+You should see the build happen automatically under Travis CI, and a status under this README.

+## 3